CyaTmrw/PocketQR/README.md

 # PocketQR

 ## About
-This is the repo is for mobile part of PocketQR for DeltaHacks V
+This is the repository for the mobile app part of PocketQR.

+The winner of "RBC - Made From Scratch" for DeltaHacks V

 Link to the devpost: https://devpost.com/software/pocketqr